 - Maryland Cases

-- Assumption of the Risk Opinion (2007 case, Morgan State University v.
-Walker, on assumption of the risk opinion involving a slip and fall in Baltimore, Maryland)
+- Morgan State v.
+Walker (2007 case on the assumption of the risk opinion involving a slip and fall in Baltimore, Maryland)

-- Assumption of the Risk Opinion (2008 case, Allen v.
-Marriott, a Montgomery County case involving a black ice slip and fall).
+- Allen v.
+Marriott (2008 Montgomery County case involving a black ice slip and fall).

-- Assumption of Risk Opinion (1998 case, Baltimore Gas & Elec.
-Co. v.
-Flippo, finding that the the burden of proof is slightly higher for assumption of risk than for contributory negligence)
+- Baltimore Gas & Elec.
+Co (1998 case finding that the burden of proof is slightly higher for assumption of risk than for contributory negligence)